 According to a 2017 scientific analysis published in the International Journal of Preventative Medicine, your affinity for red meat (like beef or lamb) could be putting your heart health at risk.
 In their review, researchers concluded that many studies showed that a high intake of red meat (at least one serving per day) is associated with an elevated risk of heart disease.

 You're constantly exposed to loud noise.

-Whether you regularly attend loud, raucous rock concerts or live in a bustling city full of noise pollution, constant exposure to high-decibel noise can harm your heart.
+If you live in a bustling city full of noise pollution, constant exposure to high-decibel noise can harm your heart.
 According to a 2018 review published in the Journal of the American College of Cardiology, frequent exposure to loud noise can result in vascular dysfunction, autonomic imbalance, and metabolic abnormalities—all maladies that can increase a person's susceptibility to cardiovascular events.

 You exercise too much.

 While getting the proper amount of exercise each week can be a great way to keep your heart healthy, it is possible to overdo it.
 In fact, one 2012 study published in the journal Mayo Clinic Proceedings found that chronic extreme exercise (especially for those with genetic risk factors) can lead to heart damage and rhythm disorders.
 So, how much is too much?
 According to MedlinePlus, you'll know that you've hit your threshold when you begin feeling tired, experiencing extreme mood swings, and have trouble recovering from things like colds and injuries.
-And for more reasons to tone down your intense workout regimen, check out these 30 Reasons Why Walking Is the Best Exercise.
+And for more reasons to tone down your intense workout regimen, check out these 25 Amazing Health Benefits of Walking.